 2.16.
-"Potential To Emit" for the purpose of subdivision 4.1.e means the maximum capacity of a source, on an annual basis, to emit any air pollutant under its physical and operational design, prior to any air pollution control equipment.
+"Potential To Emit" for the purpose of subdivision 4.1.4.1.5 means the maximum capacity of a source, on an annual basis, to emit any air pollutant under its physical and operational design, prior to any air pollution control equipment.